Internet Service Disclosure

 One-time fees

-Other one-time fees (early termination fees) will be imposed if you cancel your service before the end date of your contract with CenturyLink.
-The early termination fee will be calculated by multiplying the number of months remaining on your contract and your promotional monthly rate, up to a maximum of $200.
+If you agree to a term committment, early termination fees will be imposed if you cancel your service before the end date of your term.
+The early termination fee will be calculated by multiplying the number of months remaining on your contract and your promotional monthly rate, up to a maximum of $200 for residential and $400 for business.

 CenturyLink may require a one-time deposit for your service.
 This deposit is based on the level of risk associated with each specific application or order and the company credit strategy.